lychialy/Cyclistic-bike-share-analysis/README.md

 It compares the behaviors of annual members and casual riders and provides insights into how Cyclistic can convert casual riders to annual members.

 ## Data
- The data used in this analysis is sourced from the Cyclistic bike-share service, cleaned, and analyzed using Google BigQuery.
+ The data used in this analysis is sourced from the Cyclistic bike-share service, cleaned, and analyzed using SQL in Google BigQuery.
+The dataset used includes trip data such as start and end times, start and end station names, user types(casual vs. member), and longitude and latitude data fro the stations.
 ### Project Scope

 -   **Data Analysis**: Using BigQuery, I analyzed Cyclistic's bike usage data to uncover patterns and trends between annual members and casual riders.